 To get the right lightness of cookie, take time to soften and beat the butter, sugar and egg mixture.
 It should finish fairly fluffy, almost meringue-like.
 For the best cookies, use high quality butter and chocolate.
 For chocolate, I like Guittard, and this recipe uses a blend of their semi-sweet (46% cocoa) and their extra dark (63% cocoa) chips.

 Warm the butter until it is just starting to liquify.
 Then add the butter, and the brown and turbinado sugars into the mixing bowl of a stand mixer (or large mixing bowl) and mix with the paddle attachment (or hand blender) to whip, about 1-2 minutes.
 Next, add the vanilla extract, and eggs one by one and mix until incorporated, about 1 minute.

 Combine the dry ingredients and add to the creamed sugar mixture.

-In a separate bowl, add the flour, baking soda, baking powder and salt.
+In a separate bowl, add the flour, baking soda, and salt.
 Mix well to combine.
 Then add this bowl of mixed dry ingredients to the beaten sugar and egg mix.
 Mix to combine into a dough, about 1 minute.
 Finally, add the chocolate chips and mix just to combine chocolate chips without breaking them, 15 seconds or so.

 Spoon dough onto cookie sheets and bake.

 Space golf ball sized dough balls on parchment lined cookie sheets.
-Bake in a preheated 375 ℉ oven to desired doneness - 10 - 13 minutes for softer cookies and 13 - 18 minutes for darker, crispy cookies.
+Bake in a preheated 375 ℉ oven for 15 - 18 minutes until golden brown.
 Use care to not burn the bottom of the cookies.
 After baking, transfer to a wire rack to cool.